open2b/scriggo-site/site/from-jinja-to-scriggo.md

 {% end using %}
 ```

-Since `itea` is an identifier it can be used in any expression, so it can also be
+Since `itea` is an identifier, it can be used in any expression, so it can also be
 passed as argument to builtin functions as you use filters in the block assignments
 in Jinja: